 Inflation, end of Corona aid, staff shortages – how serious is the situation for German hospitals today?

-What is expected from the Ministry of Health and the federal states?
+What do you expect from the Ministry of Health and the federal states?

-What are the consequences for the sick and the population?
+What is the current situation for the sick and the population?